 - 250ml coconut milk

-- Add the chicken back into the pan and stir in the paste mixture.
-Cook for several minutes so that the spicy paste coats the chicken.
-Stir in the tomatoes and coconut milk.
-Place the lid on and simmer on a medium heat for approximately 35 -40 minutes.
+- Return the chicken to the pan and add the spice paste.
+Toss together to coat the chicken.
+Add the tomatoes and coconut milk.
+Cover and simmer on a medium heat for about 35 -40 minutes.
 Taste and adjust the seasoning if necessary.

-- To make the caramelized bananas, slice a just ripe, but slightly firm banana in half.
-Brush with melted butter and dunk, cut side down, into brown sugar.
-Caramelize in a hot pan until tender and sticky.
-Serve whole and scoop out as a topping for the curry.
+- Slice the bananas in half.
+Brush with melted butter and press, cut side down, into brown sugar.
+Place sugar side down, into a hot pan for several minutes until caramelised.
+Serve alongside the curry.

-- BK Handy hint: As with most curries, this Cape Malay curry will taste even better the following day as the flavours mature.
+BK Handy hint: As with most curries, this Cape Malay curry will taste even better the following day.